 Amended Disaster Unemployment Assistance Available for Eight Counties in Mississippi

-Individuals in Monroe, Clay, Humphreys, Issaquena, Lowndes, Sharkey, Warren, and Yazoo Counties in Mississippi, who were unable to work because of the severe storms, straight-line winds, tornadoes, and flooding may apply for Disaster Unemployment Assistance (DUA), the Mississippi Department of Employment Security (MDES) announced on September 24, 2019.
+Individuals in Monroe, Clay, Humphreys, Issaquena, Lowndes, Sharkey, Warren, and Yazoo Counties in Mississippi, who were unable to work because of the severe storms, straight-line winds, tornadoes, and flooding may apply for Disaster Unemployment Assistance (DUA), the Mississippi Department of Employment Security (MDES) announced today, September 24, 2019.

 People who live or work in one of the affected counties and could not work because of major destruction caused by the severe storms, tornadoes, straight-line winds, and flooding that occurred during February 22, 2019, through March 29, 219, are entitled to apply and may be eligible to receive DUA.